lukemetz/lukemetz.github.io/_posts/2022-1-16-difficulty-of-extrapolation-nn-scaling.markdown

 <div style="margin-left:-100px; margin-right:-100px">
 <img src="/assets/images/nn_scaling_blog/4pane.png" />
 <figcaption class="caption">
 The results of training 12 different model sizes with 12 different learning rates.
 Each figure shows a different representation of this data.
 In (a) we show loss achieved for different hidden sizes with learning rate shown in color.
 Our extrapolation before was with a single learning rate.
 In (b) we show loss for a given learning rate with hidden size in color.
 Larger models reach a lower loss, but need a smaller learning rate.
-In (c) we show we show a heat map showing learning rate vs hidden size.
+In (c) we show a heat map showing learning rate vs hidden size.
 Each pixel here is the results of a full training run.
 In (d) we look at what the optimal learning rate is for a given hidden size.
  </figcaption>
 </div>